awslabs/data-compare-tool/README.md

 --sourceDBName | --targetDBName : Database name to be used to connect.
 SID/Service name in case if source db is ORACLE, Database name in case if source db is SQLSERVER.
 Database name for target db.
 --schemaName : Database schema(s) single or comma separated. e.g:- "xxx,yyy,zzz"
 --chunkSize : No of rows to fetch from a table for comparison.
-Default value is 10000, max value is 1000000 --noofParrallelChunks : No of parallel chunks to fetch for comparison.
+Default value is 10000, max value is 1000000 --noofParallelChunks : No of parallel chunks to fetch for comparison.
 Default value is 1, max value is 10.
 ```